owntracks/recorder/doc/FENCES.md

 ### Transition hook

-When Recorder determines that the user's device has entered or left the geo fence, it invokes a user-provided Lua function called `transition`:
+When Recorder determines that the user's device has entered or left the geo fence, it invokes a user-provided Lua function called `otr_transition`:

 ```lua
 function otr_init()